vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 where:

-- `total_stake` is the sum of all stake of all liquidity providers bonded to this market.
+- `total_stake` is the sum of all stake of all liquidity providers bonded to this market including the amendments with positive commitment variation submitted in the previous epoch.
 - `target_stake` is a measure of the market's current stake requirements, as per the calculation in the [target stake](./0041-TSTK-target_stake.md).

 Then, for each $LP_i$ we calculate the pro rata penalty-free reduction amount: